AndreaGuarracino/cigzip/README.md

 ## Features

+- **Variable-sized Tracepoints:** Convert CIGAR strings into variable‐sized tracepoints that adapt based on a configurable diff threshold.
 - **CIGAR Operations:** Parse and generate extended format CIGAR strings (including =, X, I, D, M).
-- **Tracepoint Conversion:** Convert CIGAR strings to a compact tracepoint representation.
+- **Efficient Storage:** Compact representation that adapts to local alignment complexity.
-- **Alignment Reconstruction:** Rebuild full CIGAR strings from tracepoint data.
+- **Accurate Reconstruction:** Rebuild full CIGAR strings from tracepoint data using WFA2-lib.
-- **Multiple Alignment Algorithms:**
-   - Basic Needleman–Wunsch (unit-cost),
-   - Affine gap penalties,
-   - Dual affine gap penalties (with separate insertion and deletion costs).

 ## How It Works
-Tracepoints record alignment information at regular intervals (controlled by the delta parameter).
-For each interval:
+This implementation uses variable-sized tracepoints that accumulate bases and differences until reaching a configurable diff threshold.
+Longer indels trigger special handling, ensuring that the reconstructed CIGAR string is accurate while minimizing storage.
+Each tracepoint stores:

-The number of differences (edits) in that segment
+- The number of bases consumed in sequence A
-The number of bases consumed in sequence B
+- The number of bases consumed in sequence B

-This creates a compact representation that can be used to efficiently reconstruct the full alignment when needed.
+- The number of differences in that segment

 ## Performance
 Using tracepoints provides significant space savings compared to storing full CIGAR strings: